 Do you know what Vegemite is?
 It’s a vile, green sludge that you mix with liquid and drink, usually for breakfast.
 You can get in almost any health food store.
 It’s supposed to be good for you, but to be honest I don’t get it.
 Well the British have a version of the stuff called Marmite and Walker’s makes Marmite flavored crisps.
 Well, what can I say?
 I’m always up for an unusual eating experience.
 I bought two bags, one for Gary and one for me, both Marmite flavored.
 I’ll report on the flavor later.

 After doing a little shopping we went over to the post office (above left) to look at stamps.
 St. Helena, Ascension and Tristan da Cunha, the three related islands in this group are all somewhat famous for their stamps.
 We got some first day covers and stamps from each of the islands.
 We walked around the village.
 The old barracks is now the Exiles Building where citizens of the British Empire meet and have social functions.
 Fort Hayes sets on a small cinder cone hill next to the harbor.
 Some of the old coastal guns are still there from WWII.
 St. Mary’s church (below right) is an Anglican church that was built in 1843.
 It was the island garrison’s church and military chaplains served there until 1984.
-Since then a civilian Vicar or Cannon has served to lead the church.
-It’s a very pretty building.
+Since then a civilian Vicar or Cannon has s

 It’s pretty hot and dry and the sun is getting to us a little so about 3PM we decided to catch the tender back to the ship.
 It was an interesting and somewhat nostalgic day because of the USAF Air Station we saw reminded me of my time on Crete.